nonnas of the world

 Friday, Saturday & Sunday open at 2:30 pm.
 Our seatings are 2:30pm, 5:30pm, and 7:30pm.

-Here are some of the Nonna’s that have created beautiful dishes this year
+Here are some of the Nonna’s that have created beautiful dishes in May 2025

 *Note that the restaurant only accepts cash